huseinz/polargrapher/README.md

 	libsfml (make sure this is SFML 2 and not SFML 1.6) libmuparser

-Once dependencies are installed, simply run 'make'.
+Once dependencies are installed, simply run `make`.

 This program is intended for * nix environments, but should be fairly easy to modify for Windows if compiling with MinGW.
-The only thing that should need to be changed is the forwardslash in the *void record()* function to conform to Windows' filepath syntax.
+The only thing that should need to be changed is the forwardslash in the `record()` function to conform to Windows' filepath syntax.

 #####TODO

+Allow user to set where output images are written to Make cross platform
 Improve documentation